Unified Work Embeddings: Contrastive Learning of a Bidirectional Multi-task Ranker: Analysis

+The three bipartite loss components in $\mathcal{L}_\text{MTM}$ match closely with specific tasks in WorkBench: $\mathcal{L}_{S,J}$ explicitly matches skills and jobs (Skill2Job, Job2Skill), $\mathcal{L}_{S,V}$ focuses on vacancy sentences for skill extraction (SkillExtract), and $\mathcal{L}_{S,A}$ matches with the SkillNorm task.
+To understand how each of the loss components contributes to the tasks in WorkBench, we study them in isolation and measure the cross-task knowledge gain.
+Knowledge Gain is the delta of the newly trained model's performance, compared to the base model with parameters $\theta_0$ at training initialization: $MAP_{\theta_t} - MAP_{\theta_0}$.
+For this experiment, due to faster convergence, we set training to 300 steps, and to allow fair comparison with the base model that has not been trained on token-level embeddings, all models employ mean-pooling and produce a ranking based on cosine similarity.

+Figure~\ref{fig_heatmap_task_transfer} shows the loss components trained in isolation on the y-axis, and the WorkBench tasks on the x-axis.
+As expected, $\mathcal{L}_{S,J}$ improves in Job2Skill ($+6.0$) and Skill2Job ($+7.2$).
+However, we find it also contributes significant knowledge gain to JobNorm ($+4.6$), SkillNorm ($+2.7$) and both SkillExtract tasks ($+3.9, +7.0$). $\mathcal{L}_{S,V}$ shows a similar pattern, and improves the most on its matching SkillExtract tasks. $\mathcal{L}_{S,A}$ improves most for alternative skills in SkillNorm ($+2.9$), has positive gain on 3 tasks, and shows negative transfer for JobNorm and SkillExtr-T. When all three objectives are brought together, we find an increase in SkillSim performance (Table~\ref{tab_main_workbench_results}), suggesting that the combination provides a regularization effect that enables more generalizable skill representations, in contrast to the negative transfer of any individual objective.\looseness=-1

-\section{Ablation Study}
+\subsection{Ablation Study}

 We perform ablations for both the loss and soft late-interaction components.
 This study applies a training regime of 600 model updates without early stopping, averaged over 5 runs, reporting task-average MAP on WorkBench.
-Details can be found in Appendix.

-For the loss component, Table~\ref{tab_loss_ablation} reports across three dimensions: symmetric application, multi-label handling, and awareness of the bipartite graph structures.
-Per Eq.~\ref{eq_infonce}, the standard $\mathcal{L}_{\text{InfoNCE}}$ ignores all three properties, yielding $36.40\%$ MAP.
-Introducing our proposed $\mathcal{L}_{\text{MTM}}$ improves performance by an average of $+1.93 \%$ across tasks, whereas the variant that omits multi-label relationships (denoted $\mathcal{L}_{\text{MTM}}$-pairwise) suffers a $0.16 \%$ drop.
+Details can be found in Appendix~\ref{apdx:exp_details}.
+For the loss component, Table~\ref{tab_loss_ablation} reports across three dimensions: asymmetric versus symmetric application of the loss in both directions (Eq.~\ref{eq_sym_loss}), per-label versus multi-label-aware aggregation over multiple positives per query (Eq.~\ref{eq_asym_loss}), and a single batch of positives and negatives versus the decomposition into task-specific bipartite graphs (Eq.~\ref{eq_mtm}).
+Per Eq.~\ref{eq_infonce}, the standard $\mathcal{L}_{\text{InfoNCE}}$ ignores all three properties, yielding $36.40$ MAP.
+Introducing our proposed $\mathcal{L}_{\text{MTM}}$ improves performance by an average of $+1.93 $ across tasks, whereas the variant that omits multi-label relationships (denoted $\mathcal{L}_{\text{MTM}}$-pairwise) suffers a $0.16 $ drop.

 For soft late interaction, Table~\ref{tab_LI_numbers} compares to sentence embeddings, the common approach of cosine similarity with mean-pooled token embeddings in both $E_q$ and $E_y$~\cite{reimers2019sentence}.
 We find that token-level interaction with MaxSim~\cite{khattab2020colbert}, with a sparse and binary interaction matrix, is not guaranteed to outperform sentence embeddings on WorkBench.
 In contrast, we find that both token-level SoftMax approaches yield a significant gain, where our proposed method of exposing tokens on \emph{both} sides achieves the best accuracy.
 Token-to-token interaction increases inference FLOPS by $\times$1.9, while remaining real-time with a limited increase of $\approx 2.5$ms in latency, as reported in Table~\ref{tab_latencies}.